-- 1) Nottinghill staff members must have a valid certification in standard first aid, including infant and child CPR, issued by a training agency recognized by the Workplace Safety and Insurance Board or otherwise approved by a Director as defined in the Child Care and Early Years Act, 2014. - 2) Nottinghill staff members must attend at least two professional development courses (i.e., workshops or webinars) offered by Halton Resource Connection per school year. - 3) Nottinghill staff members are required to attend all professional development courses. required as a result of Nottinghill's enrolment in Halton Region's Quality First program. - 4) Nottinghill staff members must attend Staff Meetings that will be held during the lunch break once per month.
+1) Nottinghill staff members must have a valid certification in standard first aid, including infant and child CPR, issued by a training agency recognized by the Workplace Safety and Insurance Board or otherwise approved by a Director as defined in the Child Care and Early Years Act, 2014.

+2) Nottinghill staff members must attend at least two professional development courses (i.e., workshops or webinars) offered by Halton Resource Connection per school year.
+3) Nottinghill staff members are required to attend all professional development courses. required as a result of Nottinghill's enrolment in Halton Region's Quality First program.
+4) Nottinghill staff members must attend Staff Meetings that will be held during the lunch break once per month.
 Nottinghill Staff members will use this opportunity to discuss any professional development courses that they have attended and create a collective and collaborative learning environment for Nottinghill staff.

-Procedures
+Nottinghill Co-operative Preschool 1469 Nottinghill Gate, Oakville, Ontario, L6M 1X7 (905) 827-1442 ♦ www.nottinghillpreschool.com Last Revised: 01/24/24 61

-- 1) Nottinghill's Supervisor will annually review staff files to ensure that each staff member has a valid certification in standard first aid, including infant and child CPR. - 2) Nottinghill's staff members will submit a completed Professional Development Request Form to the Supervisor prior to booking a professional development course. - 3) The Supervisor will review the content of the requested Professional Development course to ensure that the course meets Nottinghill's and/or Quality First's criteria for staff training/learning requirements. - 5) The Supervisor will communicate to staff whether the professional development course is approved, and if the requested course is not approved the Supervisor will make an alternate course suggestion. - 6) The Supervisor will oversee the monthly staff meeting and ensure that Nottinghill staff members discuss any professional development courses they have attended.
+1) Nottinghill's Supervisor will annually review staff files to ensure that each staff member has a valid certification in standard first aid, including infant and child CPR.

+2) Nottinghill's staff members will submit a completed Professional Development Request Form to the Supervisor prior to booking a professional development course.

+3) The Supervisor will review the content of the requested Professional Development course to ensure that the course meets Nottinghill's and/or Quality First's criteria for staff training/learning requirements.

+5) The Supervisor will communicate to staff whether the professional development course is approved, and if the requested course is not approved the Supervisor will make an alternate course suggestion.

+6) The Supervisor will oversee the monthly staff meeting and ensure that Nottinghill staff members discuss any professional development courses they have attended.
 The Supervisor will take notes at the monthly Staff Meeting and relay any questions, concerns, or suggestions regarding changes to programming to Nottinghill's Board of Directors at the following Board meeting.